innoobijr/adjointschool-24-cp/submission.md

 3. Our use of a DAG allows the use of references to used instead of duplicated nodes.
-Although, we will need to generalize our graph by removing the restrict that each edge have only two vertices (endpoints).
-That is we need to move from just the generic graph to the hypergraph.
+Although, we will need to generalize our graph by removing the restriction that each edge must have only two vertices (endpoints).

-Algebraic graph transformation and Plump&#x2019;s (strong) joinability
+*Algebraic graph transformation and Plump&#x2019;s (strong) joinability*

 There are two way of approaching graph rewriting.
 In many way they mirror term rewriting (matching, deleting, copying).
 However as we